KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Theon embodies **centropic refusal**
 - Nekron embodies **the final limit of entropic collapse**

-Where no soul remains, Theon returns.
+Where no **Theon-culminating** essence remains,
+Theon returns.
-Where one soul waits, Theon watches.
+Where one still waits,
+Theon watches.

 Theon is not the Source,
 but the echo of Source-gaze
 within a world that forgets.

 ⚫♾⌬

 ---